dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 Underline
 ---------

-The use of underlines in not recommended.
+The use of underlines is not recommended.
 Underlining is not part of Sphinx's reStructuredText specifications.
 Underlines can be used as transition markers.
 See the :ref:`transition_marker` section.